percona/psmdb-docs/docs/install/upgrade-from-mongodb.md

             $ sudo chown -R mongod:mongod <custom-systemLog.path>
             ```

-         * Make sure the configuration file includes the following configuration:
+         * Remove the following configuration from the configuration file if you have it:

             ```yaml
             processManagement:
                fork: true
                pidFilePath: /var/run/mongod.pid
             ```

-            **Troubleshooting tip**: The `pidFilePath` setting in `mongod.conf` must match the `PIDFile` option in the `systemd mongod` service unit.
-Otherwise, the service will kill the `mongod` process after a timeout.

      7. Restart the `mongod` service: